BorisMichaelRandebrock/42-Exam_collection/Readme.md

 To see whether the your codes are working, you can run the through the grademe programm which is fairly close to the **real thing** and can help you to train for the examen. https://grademe.fr/

 https://github.com/JCluzet/42_EXAM
 also, there are other webs offering different solutions for the same problems https://github.com/pasqualerossi/42-School-Exam-Rank-02
 https://github.com/nach131/ExamRank02
 and so many others... just keep on and may the force be with you....

+pro tip vim:
+for replace in any script something with vim you just enter in visual mode, highlight the whole text where you are looking for the expression to be replaced, press
+: (you should be now seeing at the bottom left he following :'<,'>) and next you press s/text_to_be_replaced/replacement_text and hit enter... thats it.
+You should see a resume of the amount of replacements done at the bottom of the vim.
+I repeat:
+click v
+highlight the whole text
+click :
+write s/to_be_replaced/replacement
+enter